Enter your dataset values separated by a comma or space, click the “Calculate” button, and see how data is distributed.

 \(\ IQR = 9\)

-You can also put the same values in the quartile calculator to find quartiles and how the IQR represents the range that contains the middle 50% of the data points.
+You can also put the same values in the online quartile calculator to find quartiles instantly and see how the IQR represents the range that contains the middle 50% of the data points.

 Calculator Online Team Privacy Policy Terms of Service Content Disclaimer Advertise TestimonialsEmail us at